Managing asbestos in schools

 • Boards

-• Principals and Tumuaki
+• Principals and tumuaki

 • Proprietors

-• General Staff/Administrators
+• General staff and administrators

 • Teachers

-• Health and Safety Officer(s)
+• Health and Safety officers

-According to WorkSafe New Zealand, buildings constructed before 1 January 2000 are likely to contain asbestos or asbestos-containing material (ACM).
 This means that a large amount of Ministry infrastructure was built during the period when asbestos was used in construction.
-Asbestos and ACM can pose a serious health risk if disturbed, as airborne fibres can be released and inhaled.

-Where asbestos is left in place and is in good condition, it does not pose a significant health and safety risk.
 However, if it is disturbed during refurbishment, demolition, excavation, or due to deterioration, there is a risk of asbestos fibres becoming airborne and causing potential health problems for anyone who may inhale the particles.
 Asbestos is a proven human carcinogen, all forms of asbestos can cause cancer.

-1. Identify if asbestos is present
+1. Identify if asbestos is present.

-2. Create an asbestos management plan
+2. Create an asbestos management plan.

-3. Record any risks in your hazard and risk register
+3. Record any risks in your hazard and risk register.

-4. Communicate asbestos information
+4. Communicate asbestos information.

 5. Monitor the condition of the asbestos.